bhopals/java-script-algorithms-and-data-structures-masterclass/29-dynamic-programming.md

   - Fibonacci - Overlapping Subproblems
   - When we say "Overlapping Subproblems", it means when we write a solution of the problem, we may have some steps that are repeatedly happens

+#### Optimal Substructure

+- OPTIMAL SUBSTRUCTURE
+  - A Problem is said to have OPTIMAL SUBSTRUCTURE if an optimal solution can be constructed from optimal solutions of its subproblems.
+  - Example
+    - Fibonacci Series (The one we have dicussed above)
+    - Shortest Path Algorithm